 - Place the sesame seeds onto a plate.
 Using the side of the triangles with the paste, gently dip until you get a nice even covering of seeds on one side.
 Then heat your wok.
 Add oil.
 Place the first triangle paste-side into the oil.
 If it sizzles, your wok is ready.

 - Add the triangles into the oil, paste side down, and cook.
 Turn as needed until the bread is golden and the paste is well cooked.
 Line a plate with a kitchen roll and place the sesame prawn toast on it.
 Serve with the chilli jam dip while hot.

 - Do note that the prawns used here are stripped of veins and shelled.

 - Remember not to overcrowd the frying pan with the triangle toasts.
 Fry them in batches to ensure they come out crispy golden.

-Wondering how all the steps look like?
+Wondering what all the steps look like from another creator?
 Watch the following Youtube by Happy Hungry Hijabi who perfectly shows how to prepare this scrumptious dish from start to finish!